fieldtrip/website/development/realtime/fmri.md

 "Siemensap", a plain C library in "fieldtrip/realtime/datasource/siemens" provides some functions and datatypes to parse the ASCII format Siemens protocol data into a list or tree of key/value items.
 Currently supported value types are strings, long integers, and double precision numbers.
-Field types are determined automatically to a large extend (e.g. a dot in a number implies a double precision value), but some special rules are added.
+Field types are determined automatically to a large extend (e.g., a dot in a number implies a double precision value), but some special rules are added.
 For example, a field name that starts with "d" will always be parsed as a double precision value, even if the value given in ASCII form looks like an integer.
 Please see siemensap.h for Doxygen-style documentation of the API.